kokkos/kokkos-core-wiki/StdPartioningOps.md

 ### Return

-A `Kokkos::pair` contained the iterators to the end of two destination ranges (or views)
+A `Kokkos::pair` containing the iterators to the end of two destination ranges (or views)